 - Time to market defines the overall development strategy your team will choose.
 If your aim is a quick market entry, consider using languages and technologies that come with some out-of-the-box solutions so you don’t waste time developing functionality from scratch.
 For example, Python and Django are a winning combination to ensure quick coding and solve simple tasks.
 Using this language and framework, you can benefit from code reuse and easy maintenance.
 If time to market is not the most crucial constraint, consider using more complex but flexible and productive combinations like Java and the Spring framework.

 - Long-term strategy.
 Again, if you define your primary aim as quick and effective market entry, then a long-term strategic plan is probably not something you’ll put on your agenda at the very beginning.
 At the same time, you should consider possible paradigm changes (like growing from a startup to the enterprise level) and predict what your stakeholders’ responses would be.
-In case you’ve developed a long-term strategy, stick to using a technology stack (and architecture) that allows you to scale and grow your system.
+In case you’ve developed a long-term strategy, stick to using a technology stack (and digital banking platform architecture) that allows you to scale and grow your system.
 If you’re considering adding big data and analytics or introducing machine learning in the future, make sure your hosting capabilities can support them.
-To avoid data migration and a hybrid app architecture, choose cloud services with extensive scaling capabilities, such as AWS or Google Cloud.
+To avoid data migration and a hybrid mobile banking app architecture, choose cloud services with extensive scaling capabilities, such as AWS or Google Cloud.

 - Risks.
 To comply with the security requirements we mentioned before and develop a trusted and scalable digital banking system, we recommend sticking to industry-standard solutions.
 The modern tech market is full of solutions meant to make engineering easy and that promise to be a silver bullet for software development.
 At the same time, they can be unreliable to implement in the FinTech domain.
 To avoid risky technology stack decisions, you should also consider actual and future system load, as this will influence your choice of databases and programming languages.
 A carefully selected technology stack for both your server and native app can save your budget and reputation.